Thanh-WuTan/AspexHelperRMy-analysisreport/report.md

 </div>

-The malware subsequently attempts to copy all files and folders from the host directory
+The malware subsequently attempts to copy its payloads from the host directory
 `%userprofile%\AspexHelperRMy\` to this new location on the USB drive.